FirmoDaniel/A-Better-Puppers/README.md

     * _All links open in a new tab as expected._

 * Index Page
-    * Contains four internal links mirroring the options available from the navigation bar.
+    * Contains eight internal links mirroring the options available from the navigation bar.
         *  Diet
         *  Excercise
         *  Socialsation
-        *  About Us
+        *  Contact Us
     * _The links when selected navigates the user to the intended pages._